****THIS IS A SPOILER FREE REVIEW!!! THIS REVIEW CONTAINS ZERO SPOILERS!!!****

 Hell or High Water, written by Taylor Sheridan and directed by David MacKenzie, is the story of Toby and Tanner Howard, two native sons of Texas who go on a bank robbing spree.
 The film stars Chris Pine and Ben Foster as the Tanner brothers and Academy Award winner Jeff Bridges as the Texas Ranger Marcus Hamilton who is hot on their trail.

-The acting, the writing and the directing In Hell or High Water are impeccable.
-Taylor Sheridan who wrote the script, also wrote last years Sicario, and is quickly becoming a master storyteller.
+The acting, the writing and the directing in Hell or High Water is impeccable.
+Taylor Sheridan who wrote the script, also wrote last years Sicario, and is quickly becoming a master screenwriter.
 His dialogue is crisp and his action and storytelling vibrant and vivid.
 The very basic story of Hell or High Water is that of bank robbers, but Sheridan puts an original and unique twist onto that narrative and uses it to tell an intriguing story with deeper truths sprinkled throughout his multilayered script.

 Director Mackenzie uses a deft touch to allow the film and his actors room to breath, and he uses the vast Texas landscape to enhance his visual storytelling.
 Mackenzie's pacing and fluid camera work add an extra dimension to the story that help it blossom.
 Mackenzie's other great achievement is his obvious insightful work with his actors.
 While Ben Foster, Chris Pine and Jeff Bridges are accomplished actors who may not need all that much direction, Mackenzie's work with the supporting and smaller roles is evident and excellent.
 There are local hires in this film, I am thinking of an older man in a diner, and an old waitress in another diner, who are so great in their scenes it filled me with a beaming joy.
 After having suffered through the atrocity of acting in Sully, seeing the exquisite work of the actors in smaller roles in Hell or High Water gave me faith once again in the craft and skill of not only acting but of directing.
 I thank Mr. Mackenzie for that and for his dedication to his job and the specificity of his work.